LanguageMachines/CLIN28_ST_spelling_correction/README.md

 This repository harbors the scripts for handling the data that is part of the CLIN28 shared task on spelling correction.

 Automatic spell checking and correction has been subject of research for decades.
 Although state of the art spell checkers perform reasonably well for everyday-life applications, reaching high accuracy remains to be a challenging task.
 This shared task focuses on the detection and correction of spelling errors in Dutch Wikipedia texts.
 Wikipedia articles aim to be standard-Dutch texts, which may contain jargon.
-In particular, this task addresses the detection and correction of the types of spelling errors listed below:
+In particular, this task addresses the detection and correction of the types of spelling errors listed in the next section.

+Note the following:
+* Submitted spelling correctors will be evaluated for detection and correction of these – and only these – types of errors.
+* The spelling errors do not have to be categorized into the categories that are listed below – only detected and corrected.
+* In case of officially accepted spelling variation or doubt about the correct spelling, all correct variants are accepted.
+* The corrections are evaluated in accordance with the Woordenlijst Nederlandse Taal (http://woordenlijst.org/) and the Leidraad (http://woordenlijst.org/leidraad).

 ## Errors to detect and correct